woltsu/deno-graphs/README.md

 # Contributing
 1. Clone the project
-2. Create an algorithm to `/algorithms` and an example of it in `/examples`
+2. Create an algorithm to `/algorithms` and an example of it in `/examples`.
+Remember to export the algorithm from `/algorithms/mod.ts` as well
-3. Create a pull request
+3. Create a pull request to the branch `Trunk`